adasprilla/TouchPad-Gestures/README.md

 action desktop/window/application keyboard combinations and commands.
 See the examples in the provided `libinput-gestures.conf` file.
-My motivation for creating this is to use triple swipe up/down to switch GNOME workspaces, and triple swipe left/right to go backwards/forwards in my browser, as per the default configuration.
+My motivation for creating this is to use triple swipe up/down to switch workspaces, and triple swipe right/left to go backwards/forwards in my browser, as per the default configuration.

 This small and simple utility is only intended to be used temporarily until GNOME and other DE's action libinput gestures natively.
 It parses